-In order to assess the ability of the LLP to continue as a going concern, he members have reviewed the potential risks posed to the LLP over the next 12 months.
-These are primarily the deterioration of mortgage assets, as a result of, but not limited to COVID-19, and negative interest rates.
-In consideration of these risks, the members are satisfied that the LLP has adequate resources to continue to operate for the foreseeable future and is financially sound.
-In addition to this, the Covered Bond Transaction, to which the LLP is a counterparty has a number of mechanisms which ensure that in the event of a dow nturn in asset performance, that the level of overcollateralisation will increase to a level which is believed by the members to be sufficient to cover the liabilities of the LLP including the guarantee to the Covered Bond holders.
+In order to assess the ability of the LLP to continue as a going concern, the members have reviewed the potential risks posed to the LLP over the next 12 months.
+The risks are primarily the deterioration of mortgage assets and revenue, as a result of non-performing mortgages within the pool.
+Calculations similar to that of the Interest Rate Shortfall Test and Yield Shortfall Test, as referred to in the Non-Rating Triggers section of the Monthly Investor Report, have been undertaken to determine that the interest revenue expected to be received in the next 12 months will be sufficient to cover its liabilities.
+These have been reperformed in stressed scenarios including the non-performance of mortgage assets and/or increased interest rates.
+The members are satisfied that the LLP has adequate resources to continue to operate for the at least the next 12 months and is financially sound.
+In addition to this, the Covered Bond Transaction, to which the LLP is a counterparty has a number of mechanisms which ensure that in the event of a downturn in asset performance, that the level of over collateralisation will increase to a level which is believed by the members to be sufficient to cover the liabilities of the LLP including the guarantee to the Covered Bond holders.
 For this reason, the members continue to adopt the going concern basis in preparing the financial statements.